MaastrichtU-IDS/data2services-ecosystem/README.md

 Feel free to propose new modules using [pull requests](https://github.com/MaastrichtU-IDS/data2services-ecosystem/pulls).
 The list of modules we are planning to work on can be found in the [Wiki](https://github.com/MaastrichtU-IDS/data2services-ecosystem/wiki/Modules-to-develop).

 Only [Docker](https://docs.docker.com/install/) is required to run the modules.
-And a typical module should only require a few arguments to be run, making it easy to combine them.
+A typical module should only require a few arguments to be run, making it easy to combine them.

 ## Clone